-We were so close, though.
+We were so close.
 The portal was nearly closed.

 Appoleon dodged a few swipes, but when Kekel and Thomas jumped in to try and divert the beast off the paladin it had little effect.
 The creature slashed and attacked with a wild frenzy that I had never seen before.

-I saw Kekel take a blow, sending the gnome at least thirty feet through the air.
-I didn’t have time to assess how bad he got hit before Thomas was swiped by the dragon’s tail.
+I saw Kekel take a blow, sending the fighter at least thirty feet through the air.
+I didn’t have time to assess how bad he got hit before Thomas was slammed by the dragon’s tail.
 He hit the wall hard enough I heard a sickening crunch.
 Appoleon stood his ground, ready to fight alone, but then the dragon did something I did not expect.

 It turned to look at me.

 It started a mad dash toward me.
 I knew I couldn’t take down the shield.
 I had to stand here and let this happen.
 I was going to die, right here, less than two weeks into my master plan to conquer time and space, I was about to be eaten by a savage dragon.